Topl/Bifrost/README.md

 - To run unit tests
    1. Go to the project directory: `cd Bifrost`
    1. Type: `sbt test`
-      - NOTE: Using sbt to run tests using the Windows command line may error.
+      - **NOTE 1**: Using sbt to run tests using the Windows command line may error.
 Either use Intellij IDEA's test runner or run sbt in a Unix environment.
 Alternatively, if you have the Linux Subsystem for Windows enabled, you can just use bash.
+      - **NOTE 2**: In some systems, the tests might fail with an `java.lang.OutOfMemoryError`.
+The solution to this problem is to give the JVM more heap space and sometimes stack space.
+This is done through the JVM parameters `-Xmx` and `-Xms`.
+These parameters are passed to sbt through the file `.jvmopts`.
+For example, if you want to give you JVM `4G` of heap space and `1G` of stack space, you need to create a file `.jvmopts` containing the following line: `-Xmx4G -Xms1G`.
+With this file in the project's root directory sbt will run with the right heap and stack size.
 - To publish a Docker image for local testing, type:
    ```
    sbt node/docker:publishLocal